ainfosec/ci_helloworld/README.md

 well as integrating analysis tools into these services.
 These tools should be used as part of a comprehensive Software Development Process (SDP) and can also be used as as starting template for any C or C++ application.
-The following CI tools are used, providing testing support for Windows, Cygwin, Linux (Ubuntu 14.04) and macOS (10.11 and 10.12)
+The following CI tools are used, providing testing support for Windows, Cygwin, Linux and macOS

 - [Travis CI](https://travis-ci.org/)
 - [AppVeyor](https://www.appveyor.com/)